 Notice that some metrics — time saved, or percentage of defects found, for instance — are simple to “score”: more is better.
 These are easy for organizations to adopt as KPIs.
 In contrast, charts through time of completed test count categories aren’t “grades” of this sort.
 The point with these counts isn’t just to rack up a big score, but to hint at a deeper story.
 Counts of completed tests are valuable to the extent they lead to follow-up questions: why did manual tests suddenly find no defects in weeks three and four?
 If trends continue, how many tests will need to be run in week twenty to find a single defect?
 Do we have a good system for managing reports of defects which share a root cause?

 Testing time saved

 One of the main reasons for building automated tests is to save valuable manual testing effort.
-While the automated tests are repeating mundane testing tasks, testers can focus on the more critical and higher priority tasks, spend time exploring the application, and test modules that are hard to automate and need extensive critical thinking.
+While the automated tests repeat mundane testing tasks, testers can focus on the more critical and higher priority tasks, spend time exploring the application, and test modules that are hard to automate and need extensive critical thinking.

 The flakiness of automated tests

 If the team spends four months building a robust automation framework, then spends more time maintaining the automated tests than actually using them to find defects, the entire effort is wasteful.
 Surprisingly, this is a common problem in teams; their tests are unstable and keep failing due to multiple factors.
-As a result, teams stop trusting the automated tests and eventually decide to go back to testing all the features manually.
+As a result, teams stop trusting the automated tests and eventually decide to go back to testing features manually.